piyush-mishra-pm/placement-cell/README.md

   - ❌ Allow downloading of final CSV.
 - ❌ Update ReadMe.
 - ✅ Postgres, routes and controllers for students, interviews and their sessions.
-- ❌ DB Cursors (For lists output in get requests).
+- ✅ DB Cursors (For lists output in get requests).
 - ✅ Transactions when student or interviews get deleted, so that sessions also get removed.
+- ❌ Validation for path params, body.
 -